jWatsonDev/100-days-of-code/log-round-nov2021.md

 2. Improve in the following technologies: Jenkins, Ansible, Docker, Kubernetes, Terraform, AWS, Azure, etc.
 3. Goals may evolve depending upon what I need to learn more about for work

+### Day 1: Nov.
+8, 2021

+**Today's Progress**: Working through Udemy tut.
+Pulled and built maven project.
+Tomcat setup in progress.

+**Thoughts:** Got up at 4:45, which was slightly later than planned but earlier than typical.

 ### Day 0: Nov.
 7, 2021

 **Today's Progress**: Installed Jenkins in AWS.
 Took longer than it should've.
 Will automate in the future.

-**Thoughts:** Although I have a coupld certs, DevOps is somewhat of a weakness imo.
+**Thoughts:** Although I have a couple certs, DevOps is somewhat of a weakness imo.
 Turn weakness into strength with practice and preparation.
 2 Tim.
 2:7